graphitejs/server/README.md

 <br />

-GraphiteJS is a NODE.JS Framework for building GraphQL schemas/types fast, easily and scalability.
+GraphiteJS is a NODE.JS Framework for building GraphQL schemas/types fast, easily and with scalability.

 - **Easy to use:** GraphiteJS make easy GraphQL in NodeJS without effort.
 - **Any Front:** GraphiteJS support any front library.